SORTIE POUR ADULTES À LA DÉCOUVERTE DES PLANTES MÉDICINALES Font-Romeu-Odeillo-Via

 German :

-Entdecken Sie auf den Wegen rund um Font-Romeu Heil- und essbare Pflanzen: Riechen, berühren, schmecken, beobachten und die therapeutischen Eigenschaften jeder entdeckten und identifizierten Pflanze mit anderen teilen.
-Traditionelle Rezepte…
+Entdecken Sie auf den Wegen rund um Font-Romeu Heil- und essbare Pflanzen: Riechen, berühren, schmecken, beobachten und teilen Sie die therapeutischen Eigenschaften jeder entdeckten und identifizierten Pflanze.

 Italiano :